-If you are a stockholder of record and do not vote by telephone, through the Internet, by completing the printed proxy card that may be delivered to you or in person at the Annual Meeting, your shares will not be voted.
+If you are a stockholder of record and do not vote by telephone, through the Internet, by completing the printed proxy card that may be delivered to you or electronically at the Annual Meeting, your shares will not be voted.

-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "FOR" the election of all two nominees for director, "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019, "FOR" the advisory approval of executive officer compensation and "AGAINST" the stockholder proposal requesting the Board of Directors to take all necessary steps to amend our certificate of incorporation and our bylaws to eliminate each voting requirement therein that calls for a greater than simple majority vote.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "FOR" the election of all two nominees for director, "FOR"

+the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, "FOR" the advisory approval of executive officer compensation, "AGAINST" the stockholder proposal requesting the Board to take all necessary steps to amend our amended and restated certificate of incorporation to eliminate the plurality voting standard for the election of directors and "FOR" the approval of the amendment to our amended and restated certificate of incorporation to reorganize the Board into one class, with each director subject to election each year for a one-year term.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.